voxel51/fiftyone-plugins/README.md

 ### Installing a plugin

-To install one of the plugins listed above, click on the link for that plugin and navigate to the `Installation` section of the project's README.

-In general, you can install all of the plugins in a GitHub repository by
+In general, you can install all plugin(s) in a GitHub repository by running:
-running:

 ```shell
 fiftyone plugins download https://github.com/path/to/repo
 ```

-For instance, to install all of the plugins in this repository, you can run:
+For instance, to install all plugins in this repository, you can run:

 ```shell
 fiftyone plugins download https://github.com/voxel51/fiftyone-plugins
 ```

-To install a specific plugin in a repository, you can use the `--plugin-names`
+You can also install a specific plugin using the `--plugin-names` flag:
-flag:

 ```shell
 fiftyone plugins download \